Compizfox/Backlog/README.md

 ##### Start of project
 As you might have guessed, Backlog is heavily in development.
 You should regard it as WIP/alpha.
 Even in the releases, there are undoubtedly bugs I missed.
 If you encounter a bug, please report it using the [issues page on Github](https://github.com/Compizfox/Backlog/issues)

-### Installation

-##### Prerequisites
-- Webserver with PHP > 5.3 and mysqlnd driver
-- MySQL

-##### Instructions
-Download a stable release or clone the development branch (bleeding edge!).
-You only need to extract the inner _backlog_ folder to the docroot.
-Create a MySQL database and user and import the SQL file.
-Enter the database details in _config.php_.
-If you want Steam integration, you'll also need to enter your SteamID and API key.

 ### Used tools and libraries
 Backlog is written in PHP and uses the Laravel framework.